sridhar086/Scalable-Server-Design-Using-Thread-Pools/README.md

 ## Components

 The project consists of two components
-1) Server  - The server component consists of Server, connection_class and ThreadpoolManager classes.
+1) Server  - The server component consists of Server, ConnectionClass and ThreadpoolManager classes.
 2) Client  - The server component consists of Client class.

 ### Defaults